-- 118. The running of any statute of limitations has been equitably tolled by reason of Defendants' fraudulent concealment or omissions of critical safety information.
-Through its affirmative misrepresentations and omissions, Philips actively concealed from Plaintiff and his physicians the true risks associated with the subject device. - 119.
+- 110. The running of any statute of limitations has been equitably tolled by reason of Defendants' fraudulent concealment or omissions of critical safety information.
+Through its affirmative misrepresentations and omissions, Philips actively concealed from Plaintiff and his physicians the true risks associated with the subject devices. - 111.
 As a result of Philips's actions, Plaintiff was unaware, and could not have reasonably known or learned through reasonable diligence, that he had been exposed to the risks and harms set forth and that those risks and harms were the direct and proximate result of Philips's acts and omissions.

-CAUSES OF ACTION

-COUNT I STRICT LIABILITY-FAILURE TO WARN
+CAUSES OF ACTION COUNT I STRICT LIABILITY-FAILURE TO WARN

-- 120. Plaintiff repeats, reiterates, and re-alleges each and every allegation contained in this Complaint with the same force and effect as if fully set forth herein. - 121.
-At all relevant times, Philips engaged in the business of researching, developing, designing, manufacturing, selling, distributing, and marketing the recalled devices, including the subject device, which are defective and unreasonable dangerous to consumers, including Plaintiff, because they do not contain adequate warnings or instructions concerning their dangerous characteristics. - 122.
-At the time Philips researched, developed, designed, manufactured, sold, distributed, marketed, and otherwise released the subject device into the stream of commerce, Philips knew or should have known that the recalled devices, including the subject device, presented an unreasonable danger to users when used as intended and in a reasonably anticipated manner.
+- Plaintiff repeats, reiterates, and re-alleges each and every allegation contained in this Complaint with the same force and effect as if fully set forth herein. - 113.
+At all relevant times, Philips engaged in the business of researching, developing, designing, manufacturing, selling, distributing, and marketing the recalled devices, including the subject device, which is defective and unreasonable dangerous to consumers, including Plaintiff, because it does not contain adequate warnings or instructions concerning dangerous characteristics. - 114.
+At the time Philips researched, developed, designed, manufactured, sold, distributed, marketed, and otherwise released the subject device into the stream of commerce, Philips knew or should have known that the recalled device, including the subject device, presented an unreasonable danger to users when used as intended and in a reasonably anticipated manner.